opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

     * A **”Task Interrupted:”** window will pop up.
 This is **not** an error!
 OpenPnP is just notifying you that the job has been stopped if one is running.
 This is normal and can be dismissed.
      ![](images/n045-on-n1.webp)
      ![](images/task-interrupted.webp)
-    * Slide the **N045 nozzle tip** (the one with the smaller opening) onto the **left nozzle** (red tubing).
+    * Slide the **N045 nozzle tip** (the one with the smaller opening) onto the **left nozzle** (using red tubing).
 Rotate the nozzle tip as you mount it to the brass nozzle to evenly distribute the lubricant around the O-rings.
 It should slide on and off smoothly after working it in.
      ![left nozzle has red tubing getting n045 tip, right has no tip](images/mountingn1.webp)
 <br/><br/>